Upper Gastrointestinal Series

 it coats the inside of your upper GI tract organs.
 This lets the radiologist see how

 you swallow.
-It also shows the size and shape of and how well the organs are working.
+It also shows the size and shape of your organs and how well they are

+working.
 These details may not be seen on standard X-rays.
-Barium is used only to help diagnose
+Barium is used only to

 The radiologist may also use a gas during the test.
 You may be given a powder, tablet,

-or carbonated beverage that makes gas when swallowed.
-Or you may drink the barium
+or carbonated drink that makes gas when swallowed.
+Or you may drink the barium through

-through a special straw so that you swallow air with the barium.
-Air or gas will show
+a special straw so that you swallow air with the barium.
+Air or gas will show up as

-up as black on X-ray film.
+black on X-ray film.
 Barium will be white.
-The gas also expands the organs so
+The gas also expands the organs so they

 Why might I need an upper gastrointestinal series?